-One thing you can do during lockdown is to lay the groundwork for your mortgage application so that you’re ready to proceed with the purchasing process as soon as everything is back to normal.
+One thing you can do during lockdown is to lay the groundwork for your mortgage application.
+That way, you’re ready to proceed with the purchasing process as soon as everything is back to normal.
 Here, we have detailed some easy steps to follow to make sure you’re prepared for a smooth mortgage process.

 Register on the electoral roll

-Being registered on the electoral roll helps lenders to confirm your identity and is often a requirement — you risk your mortgage application being refused if you’re not on the electoral roll.
+Being registered on the electoral roll helps lenders to confirm your identity.
+It is often a requirement and you risk your mortgage application being refused if you’re not on the electoral roll.
 It also helps to increase your credit rating, which goes in your favour when applying for a mortgage.
 If you’re not already on the electoral roll, now is the perfect time to go online and register.

 Check your credit rating